prepare/ChromiumFX/Readme.md

 ### Version 3.2171.10 ###

-* libcfx.dll now loads libcef.dll functions explicitly instead of linking to libcef.lib, removing the link time dependency.
+* libcfx.dll now loads libcef.dll function pointers explicitly instead of linking to libcef.lib, removing the link time dependency.
 This means that ChromiumFX is now compatible with any set of CEF binaries within the same branch.
 * As a consequence, ChromiumFX version numbers now have the format X.Y.Z where X is the CEF version (currently 3), Y is the CEF branch and Z is the ChromiumFX release number for a specific CEF version and branch.
 * At startup, API compatibility is verified by checking the API hash of the loaded libcef.dll, making sure ChromiumFX fails early when loading incompatible CEF binaries.